Stefon Diggs Player Prop Bets for NFL Week 18 | Buffalo vs. New York 1/9/2022

 Season Stats

-- Diggs has been the target of 150 of his team's 609 passing attempts this season, or 24.6% of the target share.

-- Diggs (32 red zone targets) has been the recipient of 27.6% of his team's 116 red zone pass attempts.
+- Diggs has seen the ball thrown his way 32 times in the red zone this season, 27.6% of his team's 116 red zone pass attempts.

 - Click over to SISportsbook and find the latest player props and odds for Diggs' matchup with the Jets.